GREEK PALAEOGRAPHY

 The course of Greek Palaeography offers to the students of “Ancient Civilisations: Literature, History and Archaeology”, "Archival and Library Science" and “History from the Middle Ages to Present” the essential training for reading Greek manuscripts and documents, and for using and analysing historical and literary sources in their original form.

-By the end of the module, the students
+By the end of the course the student will have acquired:

 Knowledge of classical Greek.